carlussery/Fitness_device_trends/README.md

 The sample size of the dataset is very small both in terms of the number of users (33) and the time span of the sample (31 days).
-No qualitative data was presented in this dataset and thus we do not know for which purposes the users are using the device let alone the types of activies that are being undertaken.
+No qualitative data was presented in this dataset and thus we do not know for which purposes the users are using the device let alone the types of activities that are being undertaken.